Aarakshan

-Aarakshan is a 2011 Indian Hindi-language political drama film starring Amitabh Bachchan, Saif Ali Khan, Manoj Bajpayee, Deepika Padukone, and Prateik Babbar.
-Directed by Prakash Jha, the film is mostly based on the policy of caste based reservations in Indian government jobs and educational institutions.
-The film was released on 12 August 2011 to mostly mixed reviews.
-It was a Below Average grosser at the box office.
+Aarakshan is a 2011 Indian Hindi-language political drama film directed by Prakash Jha.
+The film stars Amitabh Bachchan, Saif Ali Khan, Manoj Bajpayee, Deepika Padukone, and Prateik Babbar.
+It is based on the policy of caste based reservations in Indian government jobs and educational institutions.
+The film was released on 12 August 2011 and received mixed reviews from critics.